jroivas/cnnla/README.md

     # Basic numeric representation
     A -> stdout

-    # Numeris presentation as signed
+    # Numeric presentation as signed int
     A --> stdout

     # Character representation of lowest 8 bits
     A -!> stdout

+Output connection is not permanent, but one time.

 ## Combined connections